 Lewesdon Hill

-From the little village of Broadwindsor, where King Charles once dressed as a lady and ran for his life, head up the slopes to Lewesdon Hill.
-Cross the small brooks that feed the River Axe to join the medieval trackways that merge with ancient routes, leading to the highest point in Dorset.
-Clamber the earthworks … Continue reading Lewesdon Hill
+From the big village of Broadwindsor, where King Charles II once dressed as a lady and ran for his life, head up the slopes of Lewesdon Hill.
+Cross the small brooks that feed the River Axe to join the ancient routes which merge with medieval trackways, leading to the highest point in Dorset.
+Clamber the … Continue reading Lewesdon Hill

 Seatown, Chideock and Golden Cap

-From the shingle, fossil lined beach at Seatown make your way inland to discover the medieval Chideock Castle earthworks, marked with a cross to celebrate the martyrs.
-Continue on to Dorset’s most famous Holloway of Hells Lane, hidden almost underground it would have once been filled with scuttling smugglers.
-Pass the Manor that replaced the … Continue reading Seatown, Chideock and Golden Cap
+From the shingle and fossil lined beach at Seatown make your way inland to discover the medieval Chideock Castle earthworks, marked with a cross to celebrate the martyrs.
+Follow a route that echos the coast of Great Britain on to Dorset’s most famous Holloway of Hell Lane.
+Hidden almost underground it would have been filled … Continue reading Seatown, Chideock and Golden Cap

 Dorset Hillforts